-Issue: Mix of apartments not meeting aged care needs.
-Comment: As a significant aged care provider, the applicant is in the best position to judge the needs of their customers and it is inappropriate for Council to regulate the mix of dwelling beyond what the development controls envisage.
+Mix of apartments not meeting aged care needs.

+as a significant aged care provider, the applicant is in the best position to judge the needs of their customers and it is inappropriate for Council to regulate the mix of dwelling beyond what the development controls envisage.